Gather Here. Go Far

 NON-RESIDENT SCHOLARSHIP

 Non-residents are students who are NOT residents of Oklahoma, Arkansas, Kansas, Missouri, or Texas.
-Non-Resident Graduate Students that live on campus and are regularly admitted to the graduate college may be eligible for a scholarship waiving 50% of their non-resident tuition.
-Non-resident tuition is $314.50 per hour, in addition to in-state tuition.
-This program waives only a percentage of the non-resident portionStudents are still responsible for paying in-state tuition and the remainder of the non-resident tuition.
+Non-resident graduate students who live on campus and are regularly admitted to the graduate college may be eligible for a scholarship that waives 50% of their non-resident tuition for their first master's degree.
+Non-resident tuition is $352 per hour, in addition to in-state tuition.
+This program waives only a percentage of the non-resident portionStudents are still responsible for paying the remaining 50% of the non-resident tuition AND the in-state tuition, which is $297.50 per credit hour.

-If you are a legacy student whose parent, grandparent, or sibling earned a degree (bachelors or masters degree) from NSU, you will not be required to live on campus in order to receive the scholarship.
+If you are a legacy student whose parent, grandparent, or sibling earned a degree (bachelor's or master's degree) from NSU, you will not be required to live on campus to receive the scholarship.

 *Optometry and PA Program students are not eligible due to differential tuition costs.